BackupBotlol/.github/profile/README.md

 Hi there

-Wer're the people behind BackupBot!
+We're the people behind BackupBot!
 We made it so that the people can get thier discord servers backed up incase they needed anything!

 - [our website](https://backupbot.org/)